Your privacy and General Data Protection Regulations

-This privacy notice tells you what to expect when the British Acupuncture Council (BAcC) collects personal information.
+This privacy notice tells you what to expect when the British Acupuncture Council (BAcC), registered in England no. 3066963, collects personal information.
 Personal information is held strictly in accordance with the Data Protection Act 1998 and the General Data Protection Regulation 2018.

 It applies to information we collect about:

 - people who use our services, for example to enquire about the services of our members or acupuncture generally